 ‘Worn boot art’ by a store expressed how important footwear & gear are for a Camino.
 What you bring matters.
 For shoes keep in mind that feet expand when heated while walking, so it’s recommended to wear a size larger.
 Also, an insert may be needed to provide extra cushion.
 All feet are different, & walkers need to find what works best for them.

 For backpacks “every ounce counts.”
 An ideal weight (excluding water) is 15 pounds or less.
-Fitting a pack should follow the “80-20-0” rule, or 80% of the weight should rest on the hips, 20% on the front of the shoulders, & 0% on the top of shoulders.
+Fitting a pack should follow the “80-20-0” rule, or 80% of the weight should rest on hips, 20% on the front of shoulders, & 0% on the top of shoulders.
 For more gear info check out Camino Packing.

-Ultreia, onward!
-Our next stop was Pontecesures.
+Ultreia, onward on Day 18!
+Our final stop before Santiago was Pontecesures.

 A pilgrim sculpture in O Gorgullon